Updated February 6, 2019

 The key is keeping high resolution images like this ^^^ optimized.

-The Speed Boostr service optimizes your website and makes it faster.
+Our Speed Boostr services optimize your website and make it faster.
 Here are some tips to keep it that way.

 1. Optimize your images

 Product, Collection Featured, Blog Featured, and Asset Images: If you have an app like Crush Pics these images will always be compressed automatically.

 Theme Options, Files Section: Images you upload into your theme options (Customize Theme) or Files (Settings > Files) will usually need to be manually compressed.
 This also includes extra images you add inside your blog posts or collections..

 To manually compress images before uploading, you can use a free tool like tinypng.com.

 Generally your page width will be maxed out at around 1000px – and most mobile devices are less than 500px.